kirillkotov/Push-SDK-Android-DEMO-APP/README.md

 The values can be obtained through PushSDK representatives.

-A firebase account and project (with cloud messaging enabled) are required to use the PushSDK.
+>Note: A firebase account and project (with cloud messaging enabled) are required to use the PushSDK.
 For demo purposes, a demo firebase project is already connected to the app, so the app will be receiving push messages through the firebase project.

 ## Using the app
 ### Credentials screen